Discover one of the most magnificent,

 CYCLING & WALKING IN TRANSYLVANIA

 Transylvania is famous as the home of Bram Stoker’s Dracula but you'd better leave your preconceptions at home.
-Formerly at the easternmost reaches of the Austro-Hungarian Empire and absorbed into modern-day Romania in 1918, Transylvania is one of the most magnificent, flower-bedecked places on earth, with some of Europe’s most beguiling and wild landscapes, and a true pedalling and walking paradise.
+Formerly at the easternmost reaches of the Austro-Hungarian Empire and absorbed into modern-day Romania in 1918, Transylvania is a magical place that transports the visitor back in time.
+It is quite simply unmissable, which is one of the reasons we have spent so much time there over the past few years!

 THE SAXON VILLAGES

 Our expertise lies in the beautifully preserved, largely untouched Saxon villages of southern Transylvania.
 Cradled in the horseshoe of the Carpathian Mountains, these villages were first colonized and fortified by Germans - or Saxons - from the 12th Century.
 Up to a quarter of a million Saxons remained for more than 800 years but the population began to decrease after World War II, when many returned to Austria and Germany.
 The migration continued under Ceausescu and today fewer than 35,000 Saxons live in Transylvania.
 Those who remain inhabit a land of staggering wildflower meadows and vast forests; a place where shepherds protect flocks from the continent’s largest populations of bear, wolf and lynx; but also a land of architectural, cultural and natural riches, where traditions, food and family are celebrated and visitors are welcomed with genuine warmth.
 From April to October one of us spends most of our time in-country, working with local friends to host small group & tailor-made cycling and walking trips that take in the most beautiful parts of the region, well off the tourist map.
 We hope you will join us.